|IL01 – Ellwood Mansion|

 |IL06 – Queen Anne|

 I spied this lovely Queen Anne in Dixon, Illinois, when I pulled into a MacDonald's for lunch.
 The house was across the street.
+A reader has since written me to say that the house has been destroyed.
 Dixon's main claim to fame is that Ronald Reagan lived there as a boy.

 |IL07 – Italianate|